moviepilot/seoserver/README.md

 ### Nginx and Varnish configuration examples

 Your webserver has to detect incoming search engine requests in order to route them to the seoserver.
-A quite lazy way in doing so is looking for the string "bot" in the User-Agent-Header.
+A way of doing so is looking for the string "bot" in the User-Agent-Header, or by checking for Google's [escaped fragment](https://developers.google.com/webmasters/ajax-crawling/docs/specification).
 In Nginx you can check the variable $http_user_agent and set the backend similar to this:

 ```nginx